What is an Odyssey?

 After meetings with faculty, staff, students, focus groups and consultants, Hendrix

-chose a name for its new curricular component — Your Hendrix Odyssey:
+chose a name for its new curricular component — The Odyssey Program.

 The word "Odyssey" comes from Homer's epic poem about the 20-year journey Odysseus